Calling all flock keepers and backyard chicken enthusiasts, prepare for your next DIY adventure…Build Your Own Chicken Coop!

 - How do I feed and raise my hens?

-For those ready to take the DIY plunge, it all starts with the right coop for your hens with step by step instructions.
 Don’t panic!
 Take a deep breath.
-Building a chicken coop does not have to be complicated or cost lots of money.
+Building your own chicken coop does not have to be complicated or cost lots of money.

-The Steps Involved in Building a Chicken Coop
+The Steps Involved in Building Your Own Chicken Coop

 Chicken Coop Checklist (Before you Start Building!)